 Public moorings are available to all Reef users and are installed at popular locations.
-Blue beehive shaped buoys attached to the moorings have a colour-coded band explaining the class (vessel length), time limits and maximum wind strength limits applicable to the mooring.
+Blue beehive shaped buoys attached to the moorings have a colour-coded band explaining the class (vessel length), maximum wind strength limits applicable to the mooring.

 Public mooring locations and their GPS coordinates are available to help you locate these moorings.

 No-anchoring areas protect coral reefs from anchor damage.
 A person must not drop an anchor for a vessel, aircraft or any other facility in a no-anchoring area.

 The majority of no-anchoring areas are marked by white pyramid-shaped buoys with a blue label.
 There are unmarked no-anchoring areas at Cod Hole and Lizard Island within the Cairns Planning Area and at Bait Reef and Hook Island within the Whitsunday Planning Area.
 Please see the maps below for the locations of all no-anchoring areas (marked and unmarked) within the Marine Park.

 - public moorings and no-anchoring areas from Lizard Island to Innisfail

 - public moorings and no-anchoring areas from Mission Beach to Townsville

 - public moorings and no-anchoring areas in the Whitsundays